ReproducibleAI/reproducibleai.github.io/cfp.md

 # Dates

-Submission Deadline: October 22, AOE
+Submission Deadline: October 31, AOE

+Due to an error in putting up the CFP link, we are extending the deadline to October 31!

-Notification date: November 5
+Notification date: November 14-21